top of page

 • Having a job that naturally comes with early retirement e.g. an athlete

 Defined as ‘Early Release Rules’, eligibility may be determined by the pension provider’s specific rules, an interpretation of the law or a combination of both.
+If you're thinking of releasing money from your pension before you're 55, check if you can do so under these rules.

 If you fail to meet eligibility and still withdraw money, it will be classed as unauthorised and you will face a penalty charge.